vergilht/BowCourseRegistration-frontend/README.md

 ### Welcome Page (Welcome.js)
 - The homepage of the application.
 - Contains two buttons: "For Students" and "For Admin"
+- Contains navigation bar with links to the Student Login page and the Admin login page.

 ### Student Login (Login.js)
 - Functions for registered students to sign in.